 Beijing is yet another source of concern.

-agreements with Russia and China and North Korea; receives sophisticated
+economic agreements with Russia and China and North Korea;

-arms from those countries and facilitates their influence and
+receives sophisticated arms from those countries and facilitates

 Also, there is a growing strategic relation between Syria and

-Baghdad and Damascus are improving fast.
-Some among the ruling
+between Baghdad and Damascus are improving fast.
+Some among the

-clerics in Tehran are in favor of Tehran-Damascus-Baghdad cooperation
+ruling clerics in Tehran are in favor of Tehran-Damascus-Baghdad

-has placed an extra-ordinary prerequisite for adeptness and
+region has placed an extra-ordinary prerequisite for adeptness

-in domestic and foreign affairs on the shoulders of its leadership.
+and ability in domestic and foreign affairs on the shoulders of

-1 believe that the current regime of clerics fails miserably in
+its leadership.
+1 believe that the current regime of clerics

-state.
-The rule of the clerics, without consent of the people
+of the clerics, without consent of the people and lack of

-and lack of credibility as well as quality, has lost not only
+credibility as well as quality, has lost not only the confidence

-the confidence of the people, but, the trust of the global community
+of the people, but, the trust of the global community as well.

 NEW PRESIDENT AND OLD POLICY

-election to vote for Mr. Mohammad Khatami a so-called moderate
+presidential election to vote for Mr. Mohammad Khatami a so-called

-(compared to the other candidates) to initiate a change towards
+moderate (compared to the other candidates) to initiate a change

-reason.
-The election took place in an environment where freedom
+towards reason.
+The election took place in an environment where

-of assembly, free press, an independent legal system and active
+freedom of assembly, free press, an independent legal system and

-political parties were non-existent and women were not allowed
+active political parties were non-existent and women were not

-to be candidates, but people participated and the big turn out
+allowed to be candidates, but people participated and the big turn

 result, Mr. Khatami was elected as the fifth president of the